EibenK/LogRaven/README.md

 ## Features
 Current:
 - Setup of file structure
-- Ingestion of logs
-- Log storage
+- Log ingestion architecture
+- MVCS design structure
+- Observer/Registry design pattern
+- Orchestrator design pattern
+- Dataclasses for log collectors
+- Internal logging
+- Base Unittests
+-

 In-progress:
+- Sending logs into analyzer for grading and cross referencing
+- Determining how to grade and analyze logs depending on HEALTH, ABNORMALITIES and VULNs
+- Analyzer class structure
+- connecting my analyzer to my UI structure through the information center

+Future:
+- Using AI to grade the severity of the cross referenced logs
+- RESTFUL API integration
 - Deploy-able on three different types of environments: cloud, docker and on-premise(localized)
 - Searching within log storage for specific events

-Future:
-- RESTFUL API integration
-- TBD